Many families desperate to have a child refuse to consider adoption because they are not wealthy.

 After you have supplied references and a background check, you will become certified to either adopt or foster and adopt in your state.

-As a certified adoptive parent, you can begin to explore the photos of children available for adoption on the AdoptUSKids or individual states’ websites.
+As a certified adoptive parent, you can begin to explore the photos of children available for adoption on the individual states’ websites.
 If you are interested in a particular child or sibling group, your social worker can contact the child’s caseworker to see if you can get more information.
 Keep in mind that you may not be the only person inquiring in some cases!

 If a match is made, you will be allowed to meet with those who know the child best, such as teachers and counselors, who will let you know more about your child’s traits, interests, and needs.
 You can then begin meeting with the child regularly.
 Finally, that child will come to live with you.